Sears Home Services

 When to replace your furnace with a heat pump

 Deciding when to replace a furnace with a heat pump depends on several factors, primarily the energy efficiency and heating requirements of your home.
 The average lifespan of a gas furnace is 15 years.
 If your existing furnace is older, inefficient, or prone to frequent breakdowns, and you want to reduce utility costs and lower your carbon footprint, transitioning to a heat pump could be a wise choice.
 Heat pumps are particularly beneficial in moderate to mild climates.
 A heat pump works by efficiently extracting heat from one area and moving it to another.
-This makes them an ideal choice for replacing both a gas or electric furnace to warm your home in the winter, and an air conditioner for cooling your home in the summer.
+This makes a heat pump an ideal choice for replacing both a gas or electric furnace to warm your home in the winter, and an air conditioner for cooling your home in the summer.

 Additionally, if you’re interested in renewable energy sources and maximizing year-round comfort, you may find the versatility and long-term cost savings of a high-efficiency heat pump system compelling reasons to make the switch from a traditional furnace system.
 However, it's crucial to consult with HVAC professionals to assess the specific needs of the property and ensure a seamless and appropriate transition.

-H2: How Can I Replace My Furnace with a Heat Pump?
+How Can I Replace My Furnace with a Heat Pump?

 Our Sears HVAC experts are knowledgeable about all rebates and tax credits that you can get when replacing your heating and cooling system.
 We’ll explain your options, so you can choose the HVAC unit that’s right for your house and budget.